Après: Post-slopes debauchery. Bring on the shot ski! Lots of buzzed people dancing around in ski gear eating chili.

 . . . . . . .

 Cornice: 1, 2, 3 launch.
-The curve over the top of a trail that you can usually launch off of into a field of powder.
+The curve over the top of a trail that you can usually launch off of into a field of powder like you’re being shot out of a cannon.

 . . . . . . .

-Double Black Diamond: The ultimate test of a skier’s ability to stay calm while dropping into a mogul field.
-Halfway down the trail, sentiments usually change to “why did I come down here!”
+Double Black Diamond: The ultimate test of a skier’s patience after dropping into a mogul field only to find the entire trail is moguls.
+“Jeez they should just groom this, why did I come down here!”

 . . . . . . .

-First Tracks: The phenomenon that overtakes skiers in the wee hours of the morning to forge the very first prints on the trail before other skiers arrive.
+First Tracks: The first light phenomenon that overtakes skiers in the wee hours of the morning to forge the very first prints on the trail before other skiers arrive.

 . . . . . . .